fredwu/api_taster/README.md

 API Taster compared to alternatives, have the following advantages:

 - API endpoints are automatically generated from your Rails routes definition
-- Defining post params is as easy as defining routes
+- Defining params is as easy as defining routes
-- Post params can be shared with your test factories
+- Params can be shared with your test factories

 ## Usage